lukealbao/tictac/api.md

 -   **Problem:** A moving piece is sent underneath other pieces.
 -   Look to Greensock API for z-index while doing \`#sendPiece()\`.

-## TODO Send current game state with move request errors<a id="sec-2-2" name="sec-2-2"></a>

--   **Problem:** Certain times, AI appears to move, and it is the player's turn; the player takes a move, but most spaces are occupied.
-This will allow debugging.

-## TODO Put AI into child processes<a id="sec-2-3" name="sec-2-3"></a>
+## TODO Put AI into child processes<a id="sec-2-2" name="sec-2-2"></a>

 -   **Problem:** Server becomes unresponsive when searching for a move.
 -   Spawn child processes for AI workers.
 -   Create a queue for round-robining the workers.

+## TODO First Move Problem<a id="sec-2-3" name="sec-2-3"></a>

+-   **Problem:** Always chooses an opposite corner.
+-   Look to the scoring mechanism.

-## TODO Stagger move animations<a id="sec-2-4" name="sec-2-4"></a>
+## DONE Stagger move animations<a id="sec-2-4" name="sec-2-4"></a>

 -   **Problem:** Animations happen all at once and is disorienting in a bad way.
 -   Look to: reforming the \`Move Response\` API so that a single move is in a separate field from the reorientation moves.
 Then use two different timeouts on the client side.

-## TODO First Move Problem<a id="sec-2-5" name="sec-2-5"></a>
+## DONE Send current game state with move request errors<a id="sec-2-5" name="sec-2-5"></a>

--   **Problem:** Always chooses an opposite corner.
--   Look to the scoring mechanism.
+-   **Problem:** Certain times, AI appears to move, and it is the player's turn; the player takes a move, but most spaces are occupied.
+This will allow debugging.

 ## DONE Pieces becoming unmovable<a id="sec-2-6" name="sec-2-6"></a>

 -   **Problem:** Unpredictably, a piece is no longer draggable, and other moves return as out of bounds.
 -   Look to losing consistency between the model and the idxs of DOM pieces.
 -   Look to the \`$env.pendingMoves\` issue.
 -   **Solution:** Added hash to jQuery call in #sendMove

 ## DONE pendingMoves() doesn't work as expected.<a id="sec-2-7" name="sec-2-7"></a>

 -   **Problem:** When moving another piece before submitting a move, the first is not sent back, as it should be.
 -   This probably affects the prior todo.
 -   **Solution:** Added hash to jQuery call in #sendMove